Michigan State University

 Criteria

-*Incident levels reflect the number of incidents relative to the Jewish student population on campus.
+*Incident levels reflect the number of incidents relative to the total student population on campus.
+'Severe' and 'other' incidents were only counted if they were recorded between April 2024 and December 2024.

 Michigan State University contributed information to our assessment.